-Under the GDPR, data will be lawfully processed under the following conditions:
+Under the GDPR, personal data will be processed under at least one lawful basis:

-- The consent of the data subject has been obtained - Processing is necessary for: - Compliance with a legal obligation - The performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - For the performance of a contract with the data subject or to take steps to enter into a contract. - Protecting the vital interests of a data subject or another person. - o For the purposes of legitimate interests pursued by the controller or a third party
+- The consent of the data subject has been obtained - Processing is necessary for: - Compliance with a legal obligation - The performance of a task carried out in the public interest or in the exercise of official authority vested in the controller - For the performance of a contract with the data subject or to take steps to enter into a contract. - Protecting the vital interests of a data subject or another person. - For the purposes of legitimate interests pursued by the controller or a third party